 Tip #1: Learn how best to chat in Pumble

-Instead of dispersing team discussions about a project or issue across a wide range of different email topics, the channels give a single area for easy searching teams can use and everyone can join.
+Instead of dispersing team discussions about a project or issue across a wide range of email topics, the channels give teams a single area for easy search and communication.

 - You get quicker responses, which means you don’t have to wait as long as you usually wait for responses to your emails.